Houston Breast Revision (Breast Implant Revision) Specialists

 A Breast Augmentation Revision, which is also referred to as breast implant revision surgery, is a plastic surgery procedure that addresses issues stemming from a patient’s previous breast augmentation.
-A plastic surgeon can also utilize this procedure to make the corrections a patient desires such as exchanging the existing breast implant for a newer one, repositioning the breast, correcting asymmetry, etc. At Lift Plastic Surgery in Houston, our double board-certified plastic surgeons Dr. Shitel Patel and Dr. Tuan Truong use their skills, artistic vision, and insight to resolve complications following implant surgery and to provide patients with the true outcome they have desired.
+A plastic surgeon can also utilize this procedure to make the corrections a patient desires such as exchanging the existing breast implant for a newer one, repositioning the breast, correcting asymmetry, etc. At Lift Plastic Surgery in Houston, our double board-certified plastic surgeon Dr. Shitel Patel uses his skills, artistic vision, and insight to resolve complications following implant surgery and to provide patients with the true outcome they have desired.

 Reasons Women Choose to Have a Breast Augmentation Revision in Houston